desec-io/desec-stack/docs/rrsets.rst

 not all required fields were provided), the API responds with ``400 Bad Request``.

+Note that the values of ``type`` and ``subname`` as well as the ``records`` items are strings, and as such the JSON specification requires them to be enclosed in double quotes (with the quotes being part of the field value);
+your shell or programming language may require another layer of quotes!
+By contrast, ``ttl`` is an integer field, so the JSON value does not contain quotes.

 Retrieving all RRsets in a Zone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~